Russia’s invasion of Ukraine leaves global trade in tatters

 One potential escape valve for Russian exports is China, whose fast-growing economy is thirsty for natural resources.
 But China, perhaps the biggest beneficiary of globalization, so far has shown little appetite to fully back President Vladimir Putin despite abstaining from a U.N. vote condemning the land grab.

-The strains are already being felt at Interunity Management Corp SA, a family-run Greek shipping company whose 60 oil tankers and bulk carriers are operated by 200 Russian and Ukrainian sea captains and officers.
+The strains are already being felt at Interunity Group, a family-run Greek shipping company whose 60 oil tankers and bulk carriers are operated by dozens of Russian and Ukrainian sea captains and officers.

-After the invasion, the Russian half of Interunity’s workforce wondered how they’d get home after the European Union imposed a flight ban on their country.
+After the invasion, the Russian part of Interunity’s workforce wondered how they’d get home after the European Union imposed a flight ban on their country.
 The Ukrainian half didn’t know if they’d have a home to return to.

 One Ukrainian senior officer stranded on a tanker in the Gulf of Mexico was so distraught that he demanded to be allowed to disembark months before his contract ended, said George Mangos, one of Interunity’s directors.

-“He told me he wanted to get off at the next port so he could fight for his homeland,” Mangos said.
+“He told me he wanted to get off at the next port so he could fight for his homeland,” said Mangos, who expressed admiration for his patriotism.
 “Operating a highly sophisticated tanker with a dangerous cargo is stressful even under normal situations, so all you can do is ask people to focus on the job and leave the politics aside.
 It’s hard, but these are very stoic people, and I’ve been impressed by their dedication.”

 So far, the war’s impact on global trade has been most severe in the Black Sea, where Russian and Ukrainian ports are major hubs for wheat and corn.
 Traffic has ground to a halt, effectively shutting down the world’s second-largest grain exporting region.